 Guitar for music education majors with guitar as their area of emphasis.
 Introduction to guitar technique, repertoire, and performance of standard literature.
-1 hour lesson, 10 hours practice.

-MUA 1472, 1482, 2472, 2482 Percussion for Music Education Majors, I, II, III, IV, 2 cr.
+MUA 1472 - Percussion for Music Education Majors, I

 These classes offer percussion instruction for music education majors, with an emphasis on percussion instrumental playing.
-They are designed to teach the fundamental principles of playing, explore moderate to advanced levels.
+They are designed to teach the fundamental principles of playing, explore moderate to advanced levels. of literature, develop the student's interest in playing, and strengthen the student's playing ability.